Skip to main content

 The Pacific Northwest is a mid-size freight market with one strategic advantage that most carriers don't think about: it's often a backhaul destination from California, which means inbound rates hold up well when capacity avoids the region.
 The challenge that everyone knows is getting back south - freight that came north doesn't always want to go back out at the same rate.

 Amazon has major fulfillment infrastructure in Kent, WA and Troutdale, OR.
 Nike and Intel supply chain freight comes out of the Portland metro.
-These are consistent dry van loads that don't post publicly — they move through broker relationships.
-TruckLeap dispatchers focus on harvest-season positioning and those off-market load sources to keep Pacific Northwest carriers on above-average freight.
+These are consistent dry van loads that don't post publicly - they move through broker relationships.
+Carriers who plan around Pacific Northwest produce season and those off-market load sources stay on above-average freight.
+See our full dispatch program for how we book it.

 • Harvest season rates: $2.80–$3.60/mile on agricultural reefer and flatbed lanes during August–October peak